 Download your FREE high-resolution version pdf copy of this infographic guide to answer why you should travel to Spiti Valley from Shimla – Kinnaur side?.
 If, you liked it and found it helpful, please feel free to share it with your family and friends to help them too.

 Why travel to Spiti Valley from Shimla – Kinnaur route?

 If you compare the road to Spiti Valley from Shimla – Kinnaur Route with the road to Spiti Valley from Manali, there are certain definitive advantages as well as disadvantages of both these beautiful routes.
-If you ask me, it is a hard choice but some of the reasons mentioned in this article will help you make the right choice based on your preferences.
+It is a hard choice, but some of the reasons mentioned in this article will help you make the right choice based on your preferences.

 In this article, I will enlist 5 main reasons to travel to Spiti Valley from Shimla – Kinnaur route.
 And, in the next article, I will talk about the advantages of making the road trip to Spiti Valley from Manali side.

 1. Acclimatization and AMS